 My favorite of the bunch: “The Market Gets the Most Oversold at the Bottom and the Most Overbought at the Beginning of an Advance.”
 That’s right—it turns out that when the market becomes extremely, extremely overbought, it’s usually early in a new advance.

 Over time, I’ve followed a handful of bullish market indicators that indicate highly unusual strength in the market; I call them “blastoff indicators,” for obvious reasons.
 The signals don’t come often—many flash just once every five to 10 years—but when they do, they almost always point to good things down the road.

 The reason they work is actually simple: Very unusual strength occurs because there’s a sudden positive change in investor perception.
 That’s like a big boulder dropped into a lake, with ripple effects that take time to play out.

 Why focus on this now?
-Because these blastoff signals are often flashed after a big market decline—which is something we could possibly be in the very early stages of now, with the S&P 500 having fallen in six of the last seven trading sessions.
+Because these blastoff signals are often flashed after a big market decline—which is something we’ve been seeing in growth stocks and are now seeing in the broader indexes, with the S&P 500 having fallen 9% YTD.
 There are many out there, but I like to stick with a handful.

 My Favorite Bullish Market Indicators